-If you're looking for the information you need in order to apply for an antlerless permit, please visit wildlife.utah.gov/guidebooks, starting May 19, 2016.
+If you're looking for the information you need in order to apply for an antlerless permit, please visit wildlife.utah.gov/guidebooks, starting May 18, 2017.
 There, you'll find application dates, rules, hunt tables, maps, boundaries and other essential information.

-If you are planning to apply for a 2016 antlerless permit, please be aware of the following dates and deadlines.
+If you are planning to apply for a 2017 antlerless permit, please be aware of the following dates and deadlines.

-May 19: Review online antierless hunt resources
+May 18: Review online antlerless hunt resources

-Beginning May 19, 2016, you can visit wildlife.utah.gov/guidebooks to review all of the application rules, hunt tables, season dates, maps, boundaries and other information you'll need in order to apply for an antlerless permit.
+Beginning May 18, 2017, you can visit wildlife.utah.gov/guidebooks to review all of the application rules, hunt tables, season dates, maps, boundaries and other information you'll need in order to apply for an antlerless permit.

-The antlerless application information will be available online only-there will not be a separate printed Antlerless quidebook.
+The antlerless application information will be available online only-there will not be a separate printed Antlerless guidebook.